 Pre-apprenticeship programs first step in preparing people for trade careers

-Pre-apprenticeship programs are educational programs that prepare people to be ready to apply for a registered apprenticeship program.
+Pre-apprenticeship programs are educational programs that prepare people with the skills and knowledge they need to apply for a registered apprenticeship program.

-Participants in these programs receive in-class and hands-on training that will help them develop educational and work-related skills and will make them more likely to be accepted in an apprenticeship.
-They will be able to improve their literacy, math and English skills and be trained in such work-readiness habits as showing up on time and following instructions.
-They will also get a head start on career-specific training.
+Participants in these programs receive in-class and hands-on training.
+They can improve their literacy, math and English skills and will be trained in such work-readiness habits as showing up on time and following instructions.
+In addition, pre-apprenticeship participants get a head start on career-specific training.

 Currently there is no national directory of programs that we know of, although several organizations have tried to create one.

-The best way to find out about one of these program in your area is to contact your local American Job Center (formerly known as One-Stop Career Center).
+The best way to find out about a pre-apprenticeship program in your area is to contact your local American Job Center (formerly known as One-Stop Career Center).